Epidemic Population Games And Perturbed Best Response Dynamics: A Solution to Main Problem

-\subsection{Learning One-parameter Choice Function $C^\mu$}
+\subsection{Learning One-Parameter Choice Function $C^\mu$}

-In \S\ref{sec:convergence_results} and \S\ref{sec:anytime_bounds}, we discussed computing the optimal stationary reward vector $r^\ast$ and endemic transmission rate $\beta^\ast$ using the minimization \eqref{eq:computing_r_ast}, and establishing the anytime bound \eqref{eq:anytime_bound_on_I_t}.
+In \S\ref{sec:convergence_results} and \S\ref{sec:anytime_bounds}, we discussed computing the optimal stationary reward vector $r^\ast$ and endemic transmission rate $\beta^\ast$ using the minimization \eqref{eq:betadef}, and establishing the anytime bound \eqref{eq:anytime_bound_on_I_t}.
 To solve the minimization and compute the bound, the planner needs to know the choice function $C$, which dictates how agents in the population revise their strategies.
 In this section, we discuss a scenario wherein the planner needs to estimate $C$.

 We focus on a class of one-parameter choice functions, motivated by empirical studies \cite{Rosenthal1989, GOEREE2005349} demonstrating the predictive power of such a class of models.\footnote{Also, as explained in Appendix~\ref{appendix_a}, the choice of probability distribution for the noise in \eqref{eq:perturbed_revision_protocol} does not substantially impact the outcomes of (EPG).
-This observation highlights that the one-parameter choice functions would be effective models in studying epidemic population games.} To proceed, let $C$ be given as
+This observation highlights that the one-parameter choice functions would be effective models in studying epidemic population games.} To proceed, we express $C$ as

-where $\bar Q: \mathrm{int}(\mathbb X) \to \mathbb R$ is a known deterministic payoff perturbation whereas $\mu > 0$ is an unknown parameter that needs to be estimated.
-The logit learning rule, which is one of the most widely studied models in the game theory literature \cite{10.2307/1061555, Hofbauer2002On-the-global-c, Hofbauer2007Evolution-in-ga}, is a specific instance.
-The analytical results presented in this section can be easily extended to the scenarios where the planner employs multiple one-parameter candidate models, and determines the best model among the candidates and its parameter.